c-blake/cligen/README.md

 SUBCMD` emits just the message for `SUBCMD` (`foo` or `bar` in this example).
 Like long option keys or enum values, *any unambiguous prefix* is accepted.
 So, in the above `./cmd f -m1` would also work.
 This is patterned after, e.g. Mercurial, gdb, or gnuplot.
+Additionally, long option keys can be spelled flexibly, e.g.  `--dry-run` or `--dryRun`, much like Nim's style-insensitive identifiers, but with extra insensitivity to so-called "kebab case".

 ---